colinbinion/GettinGit/walkthrough/GettinGit.md

 `$ git commit -m "<message>"`

-~~**Note:** You would normally `$ git push` as the next step, however at this point in the walkthrough we haven't added the gitHub repo bindings~~
+**Note:** You would normally `$ git push` as the next step, however at this point in the walkthrough we haven't added the gitHub repo bindings

 ---

-# Create and manage a local repo
+# Creating/Manageing you local repo
+### This exercise will reside on your device and not add to a gitHub repo
-1. Create a new directory with the name of your favorite animal. `cd` into that directory.
+1. Let's create a new directory in the terminal with the name of your **favorite movie**.
+(Make sure you `cd` into that directory)
-1. Initialize a git repository.
+2. Next initialize a local git repository.
+(See notes above)
-1. Create a new html file called `index.html`
+3. Next create a new html file and call it `index.html`
-1. Check the status of your repo to confirm that your new file exists and has not yet been added to your repo.
+4. Let's check the status of your local repo.
+Confirm that your new file exists and has not yet been added to your local repo.
+(See notes above)
-1. Add the new file to your staging area.
+5. Let's add index.html to your staging area.
+(See notes above)
-1. Commit the new file to your repo with the message "created homepage"
+6. Let's commit index.html to your local repo with the message "created initial homepage".
+(See notes above)
-1. Open the file in your text editor and set up your html document structure (head, body, title).
+7. Next open the file in Sublime and set up your html doc structure. (head, body, title, etc.)
-1. Check the status of your repo to see your changes.
+8. Let's check the status of your local repo to view your changes.
+(See notes above)
-1. Add your changes to the staging area.
+9. Let's add your changes to the staging area.
+(See notes above)
-1. Check the status to confirm that your changes have been added to the staging area.
+10. Next check the status and confirm that your changes have been added to the staging area.
+(See notes above)
-1. Commit the changes to your repository with the message "set up html document structure".
+11. Now commit the changes to your local repo with the message "initial html doc structure".
+(See notes above)
-1. Repeat steps 7-11, this time adding a header to your page.
-Commit these changes with the message "added page header".
+12. Go ahead and repeat steps 7-11, but add a header to your page this time.
+Commit these changes with the message "adding index.html header".
+13. Now repeat steps 7-11, adding an image of the movie poster.
+Think about what your commit message should be.
-1. Repeat steps 7-11 two more times, first adding an image of the animal, the second time adding three facts about that animal in an unordered list.
+14. Repeat steps 7-11 one more time, add three trivia facts about the movie in an ordered list.
-1. Run the fancy git log command (`git log --oneline --graph --decorate --all`) to see your commit history.
+15. Finally run the git log command (`git log --oneline --graph --decorate --all`) to see your local commit history.
 You should see 5 commits.
-Congrats!
-You've completed the first exercise.
+(See notes above)

 ---